thomashoneyman/purescript-halogen-realworld/README.md

 This repository contains the full implementation of a social blogging application (a Medium.com clone) called Conduit.
 It also contains a thorough guide to design and build real-world applications in PureScript with the Halogen library.

-[You can read the guide here](guide), which includes chapters describing:
+The guide walks you through how to design and build a real world Halogen application in PureScript.
+I’ll describe the design principles I use as a professional PureScript developer to write industrial apps, and we’ll put them to work to build Conduit.
+[You can read the guide here](https://thomashoneyman.com/guides/real-world-halogen), which includes chapters describing:

 - The requirements for the application we're building
 - How to design data and pure functions